hmontenegro/biostar-recipes/docs/how-to-use-the-site.md

 This will open a page allowing you to name your project, optionally give it an image,  provide a description etc.

-Creating an new and empty project will give you full access to it.
-You may now populate your project with recipes, data and you may allow other users to access your project.
+You may now populate your new project with recipes, data and you may allow other users to access your project.

-### 2. Create recipes
+## 2. Create recipes

 Start by copying existing recipes from other projects.